 The accrual of interest on loans is discontinued when, in management's opinion, the borrower may be unable to meet payments as they become due.
 We generally place a loan on nonaccrual status when such loan is (i) deemed nonperforming or (ii) 90 days or more past due, or earlier when doubt exists as to the ultimate collection of payments.
 We may continue to accrue interest on certain loans contractually past due 90 days or more if such loans are both well secured and in the process of collection.
 At the time a loan is placed on nonaccrual status, interest previously accrued but uncollected is reversed and charged against interest income.
-Nonaccrual loans are generally returned to accrual status when payments are no longer past due, the loan has performed in accordance with its contractual terms for a reasonable period of time (generally at least six months) and is expected to continue to perform in accordance with its contractual terms.
-If a loan is determined to be uncollectible, the portion of the principal determined to be uncollectible is charged against the ACL.
+Nonaccrual loans are generally returned to accrual status when payments are no longer past due, the loan has performed in accordance with its contractual terms for a reasonable period of time (generally at least six months) and is expected to continue to perform in accordance with its charged against the ACL.
 Loans for which the terms have been modified and for which (i) the borrower is experiencing financial difficulties and (ii) we have granted a concession to the borrower are considered troubled debt restructurings ("TDRs") and are included in nonperforming loans.
 Income on nonaccrual loans is recognized on a cash basis when and if actually collected.
-Income on TDRs is recognized on a cash basis until such time as the TDR has performed in accordance with its modified terms for a reasonable period of time (generally at least six months) and is expected to continue to perform.
-Once such performance and expected performance conditions are met, the TDR is returned to accrual status but continues to be reported as a nonperforming loan.
+Income on TDRs is recognized on a cash basis until such time as the TDR has performed in accordance with its modified terms for a reasonable period of time (generally has performed in accordance with its modified terms for a reasonable period of time as the TDR has performed in accordance with its modified terms for a reasonable period of time as the TDR has performed in accordance with its modified terms for a reasonable period of time (generally at least six months) and is expected to continue to performance and expected performance conditions are met, the TDR is returned to accrual status but continues to be reported as a nonperforming loan.